Integralist/MVC-Start-up-Kit/README.md

 * Very simple/logical folder structure (I don't like complicated set-ups)
 * Modular (built to comply with the AMD specification and uses RequireJs - if you're new to AMD or RequireJs then this post will help explain: http://integralist.co.uk/post/11705798780/beginners-guide-to-amd-and-requirejs)
 * Basic template engine.
-* Publisher/Subscriber event system.
+* Publisher/Subscriber event system (via https://github.com/addyosmani/pubsubz).
-* Utilises Deferred/Promises for asynchronous tasks.
+* Utilises Deferred/Promises for asynchronous tasks (via https://github.com/briancavalier/when.js).
 * Easy to understand (I heavily comment my code, with the understanding that comments will be stripped at deployment via a 'build script'.
 See the RequireJs optimiser information in the above article link)
 * Tried to wrap certain implementations features so it becomes easier to swap out the implementation for your own or another library
 * Tried to keep a balance between static features/methods/properties (i.e. those that appear on all instances of a Controller) and instance specific features/methods/properties (this was so to help automate as much of the standard set-up as possible).